matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Locale Resolver

-- AcceptHeaderLocaleResolver is the Spring Boot Default.
+- `AcceptHeaderLocaleResolver` is the Spring Boot Default.
-- Optionally, can use FixedLocaleResolver - Uses the locale of the JVM.
+- Optionally, can use `FixedLocaleResolver` - Uses the locale of the JVM.
 - Available:
-    - CookieLocaleResolver
+    - `CookieLocaleResolver`
-    - SessionLocaleResolver
+    - `SessionLocaleResolver`

 ### Changing Locale

-- Browsers are typically tied to the Locale of the operation system.
+- Browsers typically tied to the Locale of the operation system.
 - Locale changing plugins are available.
-- Spring MVC provides as LocaleChangeInterceptor to allow you to configure a custom parameter to use to change the locale.
+- Spring MVC provides as `LocaleChangeInterceptor` to allow you to configure a custom parameter to used to change the locale.

 ### Resource Bundles

 - Resource bundles (aka messages.properties) are selected on highest match order.
 - First selected will be on language region - i.e. **en-US** would match `messages_en_US.properties`.
-- If no exact match is found, just the language code is used:
+- If no exact match found, just the language code is used:
     - **en-GB** would match `messages_en_GB.properties`.
     - OR if no file found, would match `messages_en.properties`.
-    - Finally would match `messages.properties`.
+    - Finally, would match `messages.properties`.

 ***